Hasnat-Aarif-Aslam/Time-Series/Introduction To Time Series.md

 ![{D0A303DF-6061-4F20-9758-67FA14320DAF}](https://github.com/user-attachments/assets/b886154a-faa8-4de5-a79d-d27ba42b9244)

 * **ANOTHER WAY TO IDENTIFY**
 * If ACF decays geometrically → It's an AR process.
-Check the PACF for the number of lags (p).
+Check the PACF for the number of lags (AR Terms--> p).

 * If PACF decays geometrically → It's an MA process.
-Check the ACF for the number of lags (q).
+Check the ACF for the number of lags (MA Terms--> q).

 * `(ARMA for stationary series, ARIMA for non-stationary series)`